LTLA/nclist-cpp/README.md

 std::vector<int> matches;

 // Checking for overlaps to `[6, 16)`.
-// 'matches' is filled with the indices of the matching subject range. nclist::overlaps_any(subjects, 6, 16, params, workspace, matches);
+// 'matches' is filled with the indices of the matching subject interval. nclist::overlaps_any(subjects, 6, 16, params, workspace, matches);

 // Performing another query.